Is Psychotherapy right for me?

 How can Psychotherapy help me?

 A number of benefits are available from participating in psychotherapy.
-Psychotherapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as PTSD, including Combat PTSD, chronic pain, sleep disturbance, headache, depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, addiction and recovery, and creative blocks.
+Psychotherapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as PTSD, including Combat PTSD, chronic pain, sleep disturbance, depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, and creative blocks.
 Many people also find that psychotherapists can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Psychotherapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from psychotherapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from psychotherapy include:

 - Attaining a better understanding of yourself, your goals and values